 To work in audiology you will need effective communication with an excellent problem-solving ability and team working skills.
 You will also need to be confident with technology and systems/processes.

-There are three entry points into this area of work.
+There are four entry points into this area of work.

 Your training and education will depend on the level at which you are working.